samboyd0/HMNM/README.md

 ## Vignette

 A vignette is available that illustrates how to use the *HMNM* package.
-It can be accessed with the following code.
+It can be accessed with the following R code.

 ``` r
 vignette("use_HMNM", package = "HMNM")